 Even though it is only one element—it is the cornerstone.
 All other aspects of love build from passion.

 If one in the relationship doesn’t have a strong physical desire to be close to the other, something may be missing.
 A lack of affection or desire for physical intimacy should raise a red flag immediately!

 When should this missing element be of concern?

-We’re not talking about puppy love sex, or intimacy between those newly dating.
-In fact, I strongly advise against that level of intimacy early on in dating for a couple reasons:
+We’re not talking puppy love sex or intimacy between those newly dating.
+In fact, I strongly advise against early dating intimacy for a couple reasons:

-Emotions elicited from gratifying sex can be overwhelming for those not in a position to move forward with any type of commitment.
-It establishes a plateau from which it is extremely difficult to retreat once it’s been reached.
+Emotions elicited from gratifying sex can be overwhelming.
+For those not in a position to move forward with commitment, it primes emotions difficult to retreat from once reached.
 And then where do you go if there is no commitment moving forward?

 Again, physical attraction is critical, but it needs to develop in a coordinated way with other aspects of the relationship.
 And this love that develops between two people should be a slow love-making born of true intimacy.

 We all move too fast and are too attached to our technology stuff, smartphones, etc. and more and better “stuff.”
 That, however is not how enduring love grows – fast and furious.
 No—It develops slow and steady as the better mode.

 Is your level of passion high enough to endure long-term?

 First, long-term love is based upon being your partner’s best companion.
 Thus, the term companionate love.